JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Downtown Disney is a fairly large area of shops and restaurants ranging from Disney merchandise to the Lego store.
 Some of the restaurants participate in the Disney dining plan, and many of the shops offer merchandise that is hard to find in the parks.
 Buses and water taxis provide transpiration to and from Disney resort hotels, making this shopping wonderland easy to experience.
 We have found this destination to be a better place for adults, especially those that enjoy shopping and nightlife.
 We are not frequent visitors to this area, however, it is a good place to go if you want to get away from the parks and hotels for a few hours.

-## Do you use the Disney Dining Plan?
+## Should we use the Disney Dining Plan?

 We have, but it is not for everyone.
 To qualify for the plan, you must be staying at a resort on property.

-The dining plan can be advantageous if your family likes to eat a lot, and you use the plan wisely.
+The dining plan can be advantageous if your family likes to eat a lot and you use the plan wisely.
 Our main reason for using it is it allows us to prepay for most of our food, reducing the stress of keeping up with finances during the vacation.
 To get the most "bang for the buck" we usually order the more expensive menu options for each meal when we are on a dining plan.

 If you go during the _International Food and Wine Festival_ or _Flower and Garden Festival_, the food kiosks accept snack credits for many of the food offerings.
-We have found this is a great way to use our snack credits, especially if we order bottled waters and food from the Garden Grocer (see below).
+We have found this is a great way to use our snack credits, especially if we order bottled waters and snacks from the Garden Grocer (see "[What are good money saving tips?](#what-are-good-money-saving-tips)" below).

-#### Tables in Wonderland
+## Should we purchase the Memory Maker package?

-If you are not opting to use one of the Disney Dining Plans, you may want to consider purchasing a _Tables in Wonderland_ card.
+The Memory Maker package gives you and your party access to all photos taken by PhotoPass photographers, ride photos, and special videos from some attractions like The Seven Dwarfs Mine Train and the Hollywood Tower of Terror.
+If you purchase in advance, the $30 discount makes this worth the purchase in my opinion.
+We always buy the Memory Maker, and get a photo by every PhotoPass photographer we see.
+After our first trip we quit carrying a camera, and my wife is a professional photographer.

 ## Which restaurants should we eat at?